mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3823 Scoundrel.md

 used as a devastating close–range weapon.

-Grappling Hook Gun: This gas–driven pistol fi res a light– weight grappling hook up to 50 metres.
+Grappling Hook Gun: This gas–driven pistol fi res a light– weight grappling hook up to 50 meters.
 It can also be used as a weapon in emergencies but is of limited effectiveness.
-TL12: Upgrades to a gauss–driven launcher, increasing range to 200 metres.
+TL12: Upgrades to a gauss–driven launcher, increasing range to 200 meters.

 Sawn–Off Shotgun: This shotgun has a different range profi le and is easier to conceal.